irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Identify* a effective distance metrics to calculate the distance between channels, do not use "age" (the time a channel has come into existence) as a variable
    - *Find* the nearest n training neighbors for each channel in the test set and for the n neighbors:
    - *Build* 2 sets of models (one set using all variables, including "age", another using "age" only) using 10-fold cross-validation, ideally one or two models from each family (linear, trees, svm, boosting, etc); *tune* the parameter sets for each model
-   - *Calculate* the performance metrics for each model (prediction RMSE, variable importance, etc) and *compare* the performance metrics among different models
+   - *Calculate* the performance metrics for each model in the two sets (prediction RMSE, variable importance, etc) and *compare* the performance metrics among different models
    - *Finalize* the prediction model based on comparison, arrive at the best parameter set for the final model
    - *Visualize* subscriber growth in terms of year and variable importance based on the final model
 - Web App: